s942509/Analysis-of-a-global-company/README.md

 Identifying successful sales strategies in high-growth regions can help expand market share.

 - While Q4 2015 saw strong growth (+48% in November), June sales remained stagnant.=>Implementing targeted marketing campaigns and demand forecasting can distribute sales growth more evenly throughout the year.

+## Final Conclusion
+The data analysis reveals clear seasonal trends and profitability challenges, particularly in Q4 and specific product categories.
+While sales are growing year over year, fluctuations in cash flow and profit margins highlight the need for better cost control, optimized discounting strategies, and regional expansion planning.
+By addressing these insights, the company can enhance financial stability and maximize long-term growth.